aridjayarecipes/cutesrecipes.web.app/content/post/2626-simple-way-to-make-homemade-crawfish-potato-salad.md

 - "Boil eggs"
 - "Cut into quarters.
 Boil potatoes until fork tender.
 Make sure to salt the water."
 - "Add mayo to mustard with dry seasonings to potatoes and mix.
 Be careful not to mash the taters."
 - "Add halved eggs to the salad.
-Sprinkle with old bay, Tony's with no salt and lemon pepper.
-You're a boss!"
+Sprinkle with old bay, Tony&#39;s with no salt and lemon pepper.
+You&#39;re a boss!"
-- "For effect, Sprinkle the Paprika, Tony's, and lemon pepper over the top.
+- "For effect, Sprinkle the Paprika, Tony&#39;s, and lemon pepper over the top.
 You want more red effect then anything."
 - "Sprinkle with fresh parsley.
 Cool and enjoy with family because you have a trophy coming!"
 categories:
 - Recipe